Engee documentation

 Details

-The parameters of the AM/AM transformation into two tuples for the saleh model, are given as a two-element vector of non-negative real numbers.
+The parameters for converting AM/AM into two tuples for the saleh model are set as a two-element vector of non-negative real numbers.

 Dependencies